 - 2019 home sales volume decreased slightly from the prior year; and

-- 2022 home sales lost all ground gained in 2021, ending the year 24% below 2021 and 12% below 2019, the last “normal” year for home sales before the pandemic upended traditional market dynamics.
+- 2022 home sales volume peaked early in March and lost all ground gained in the pandemic year of 2021, ending the year 24% below 2021, but only 12% below 2019, the last “normal” year for home sales before the pandemic upended market dynamics.

 Chart 4

-Year-to-date (YTD) home sales volume continues to fall back in recent months, following a 22% annual jump in 2021.
-As of July 2023, YTD home sales volume is 28% below a year earlier.
-Compared to 2019 (the last “normal” year for housing before the Pandemic Economy took over), home sales volume YTD is 27% lower as of July 2023.
+Year-to-date (YTD) home sales volume in 2024 rose slightly compared to a year prior.
+As of September 2024, YTD home sales volume is 2% above a year earlier.
+Compared to 2019 (the last “normal” year for housing before the Pandemic Economy took over), home sales volume YTD is 27% lower in 2024 as of September.

-Home sales volume will continue to fall back in 2024 due to:
+Home sales volume remains steady rising slightly in 2024, due to:

-- reduced home inventory across the state; and
+- home inventory across the state increasing slowly; and

-Home prices have leveled off in mid-2022 and will soon fall, dragged down by significant cuts to buyer purchasing power.
+Home prices steadily increased in the first two quarters of 2024 and will soon fall, dragged down by significant cuts to buyer purchasing power.

 Home sales in the coming years